 After months of speculation, Governor J.B.
 Pritzker and allies in the General Assembly introduced a bill over the weekend to legalize adult-use recreational marijuana.
-The bill, if passed, would be the first legalization of recreational marijuana in the United States through legislation rather than ballot initiative.
+The bill, if passed, would represent the first time a state has created a recreational marijuana marketplace through legislation rather than ballot initiative.
 The proposed legislation focuses heavily on redressing socioeconomic concerns related to the marijuana industry.
 “Illinois is going to have the most equity-centric law in the nation,” Pritzker said at the Black United Fund of Illinois on Saturday.
 To that end, the bill would create a low-interest loan program to assist “Qualified Social Equity Applicants” to obtain licenses for transporting, dispensing, or producing “cannabis flower” or “cannabis-infused products,” allow “craft growers” to obtain cultivation licenses, and lead to the expungement of an estimated 800,000 misdemeanor and Class 4 felony marijuana convictions.
 The bill would also allow Illinois residents over the age of 21 to grow their own marijuana and possess up to 30 grams of the plant.

 The bill does not allow for any new large-scale cultivation licenses, which means that the select companies that obtained cultivation licenses through Illinois’s pilot medicinal marijuana program will be the primary suppliers of marijuana for the recreational market.
 The privilege to operate such cultivation centers will not come cheap.
 The nonrefundable application fee for the recreational license will be $100,000 and there will also be a nonrefundable Cannabis Business Development fee, which is the lesser of 5% of the cultivation center’s sales between July 2018 to July 2019 and $500,000.
 In addition, the cultivator will be required to commit up to $100,000 to one of the Social Equity Inclusion Plans identified in the bill and, along with processors, and will be required to pay a privilege tax of 7% of gross monthly sales.
 The application fees for dispensaries, processing centers, and transportation licensees are considerably less (and will be subsidized for Qualified Social Equity Applicants), but there are more of those licenses available.
 In all, Illinois will stand to generate significant revenue from the licensing process.